RebeccaWPerry/conferenceSchedule/README.md

 conferenceSchedule
 ==================

 Open source D3 solution for creating your personal itinerary at a megaconference.
+Current working version hosted here: wwww.marchmeetingcalendarcom

 I am interested to hear if you adapt this project for another use.
 Please be in touch!